keijack/kjservlet/README.md

     */
 }
 ```
-If you prefer to callback functions, you might write codes like:
+If you prefer callback functions, you might write codes like:
 ```javascript
 function dosth(req, res){
     var someParamVal = req.parameters["name-defined-in-form-input"]; // if your parameters name is simple enough, you can use "." also, like: req.parameters.simpleName